Joseph Cowen (1800–1873): Political career

 Cowen demonstrated his political ambition early, protesting the Peterloo Massacre in 1819 and becoming an early member of the Anti-Corn Law League, as well as the National Political Union.

 He was elected Liberal MP with radical principles for Newcastle-upon-Tyne at the 1865 general election.
 While in Parliament, he advocated Church of England disestablishment and game law abolition, shorter parliamentary terms, and redistribution and equalisation of the franchise between counties and boroughs.
 He also refused to support Irish coercion and aided in the Cobden–Chevalier Treaty with France.
 He held the seat until his death in 1873, when he was succeeded by his son at the ensuing by-election.

-Later life
+Death

-Cowen died at his home, Stella Hall, Blaydon-on-Tyne, County Durham in 1873.
+Cowen died at his home, Stella Hall, on 19 December 1873.
 He was buried in St Paul's Churchyard in Winlaton.